sergiocorreia/reghdfe/Readme.md

 ### Quick News

+* 3.0.x three key changes: i) faster underlying algorithm (symmetric transforms and cg acceleration perform much better on "hard" cases); ii) slow parts rewritten in mata, iii) simpler syntax
+* 2.2.x [internal] murphy-topel (unadjusted, robust, cluster), double-or-nothing IV/control function
 * 2.1.x reghdfe does not report constants anymore.
 If you really want to see them, run *summarize* on the first fixed effect.
 The last version that supported constants is available with `net from https://raw.githubusercontent.com/sergiocorreia/reghdfe/866f85551b77fe7fda2af0aafccbbf87f8a01987/package/`
-* 2.2.x [internal] murphy-topel (unadjusted, robust, cluster), double-or-nothing IV/control function
 <hr>

 ## Description

 This is the *readme* file for developing the reghdfe project, which is comprised of the reghdfe package and the underlying hdfe package.
 What you probably want is the tutorial/documentation, available [here](http://scorreia.com/reghdfe).

-* Version 2.1.6
+* Version 3.0.0
-* Date: April 2, 2015
+* Date: May 11, 2015

 Reghdfe is a [Stata](http://stata.com) package that estimates linear and instrumental variable regressions while controlling for any number of fixed effects.
 It is most useful when dealing with two or more highly dimensional fixed effects (HDFE).

 It extends the algorithm of *reg2hdfe* (by Paulo Guimaraes and Pedro Portugal) in several aspects, **drastically speeding it up**, as well as **generalizing** it to any number of sets of fixed effects, slope interactions, multicore, etc.

-It's objectives are similar to the *lfe* package in R by Simen Gaure, and to several precursor Stata packages, such as *a2reg* by Amine Quazad.
+It's objectives are similar to the *lfe* package in R by Simen Gaure, and to several precursor Stata packages, such as *a2reg* by Amine Ouazad.

 HDFE is the package that powers *reghdfe*.
 It is a utility function, like *avar*, and intended to be used for those that want to allow HDFEs in their own regression packages.